OOPSpam/blog/_posts/2023-10-06-spam-protection-for-bricks.md

     ![OOPSpam Anti-Spam WordPress Plugin Settings](/blog/assets/posts/bricks/oopspam-br-setting.png "OOPSpam Anti-Spam WordPress Plugin Settings")

-3. On this page, you need to activate the spam filtering for Gravity Forms by checking the **Activate Spam Protection** checkbox.
+3. On this page, you need to activate the spam filtering for Bricks Forms by checking the **Activate Spam Protection** checkbox.
 You don't have to do anything on your form.
 Once you activate spam protection on the OOPSpam plugin settings, you are good to go.

 4. Done!